morota/literature/_posts/2015-03-07-The-Origin-of-BLUP-and-MME.md

 * Henderson CR.
 (1973).
 Sire evaluation and genetic trends.
 In Proceedings of the Animal Breeding and Genetics Symposium in Honour of Dr.Jay L. Lush 10-41.
 ASAS and ADSA, Champaign, Ill.

+Also see this [correspondence](http://andrewgelman.com/2015/06/10/best-linear-unbiased-prediction-is-exactly-like-the-holy-roman-empire/) between Daniel Gianola and Andrew Gelman.